solo-io/supergloo/docs/content/getting_started/enterprise.md

 ---

-The following guide describes how to get started with Gloo Mesh Enterprise on a managed Kubernetes environment such as GKE or EKS, covering installation, cluster registration, and multi-cluster traffic.
+The following guide describes how to get started with Gloo Mesh Enterprise on a managed Kubernetes environment such as GKE or EKS, covering installation, cluster registration, and multicluster traffic.

 <figure>
     <img src="{{% versioned_link_path fromRoot="/img/enterprise-getting-started-diagram.png" %}}"/>